myhumankit/Image2Touch/README.md

 ### Installation procedure (Windows)

-This program is a standalone executable.
+The binary files for this program can be found on the [Releases page.](https://github.com/myhumankit/Image2Touch/releases).
 To install it, simply extract the files from the provided archive into an empty folder.
 Once the files are extracted, you can run the program by executing the exe file included.

-### How to convert an image to a printable SVG
+### How to convert an image to a printable STL file

 In order to convert an image, follow these steps :
 - Open the program, and wait for the graphical interface to appear.